mgutz/dat/README.md

         panic(err)
     }

-    // set this to true to enable interpolation dat.EnableInterpolation = true
+    // set this to enable interpolation
+    dat.EnableInterpolation = true
     // set this to true to see logs dat.SetVerbose(false)
-    // Set this for dat to check things like sessions being closed.
+    // Set to check things like sessions closing.
     // Should be disabled in production/release builds. dat.Strict = false
     conn = runner.NewConnection(db, "postgres")